Canadian decathlete Damian Warner struggles at worlds amid report of illness

 Canada’s Damian Warner is off to a rough start in his quest for a world decathlon title.

-The 27-year-old from London, Ont., sat sixth after three events.
+The reigning world silver medallist from London, Ont., sat sixth after four events.

-The BBC reported in its online broadcast today that Warner is one of the nine members of the Canadian team to contract the norovirus.
+The BBC reported in its online broadcast today that the 27-year-old is one of the nine members of the Canadian team to contract the norovirus.

 Athletics Canada wouldn’t confirm he had the stomach bug, saying it can’t “divulge personal health information about athletes without their permission.”

+Meanwhile, Melissa Bishop of Eganville, Ont., qualified for the women’s 800-metre final after finishing second in her semifinal.

 Warner led after the first event, the 100 metres, but his time of 10.50 was well off his personal best of 10.15.
 He dropped to second place after recording 7.44 metres in long jump.

-He threw just 13.45 metres in the shot put – just the 24th-best throw on the morning – falling to sixth spot.
+He threw 13.45 metres in the shot put — more than a metre off his personal best and the 24th-best throw on the morning — falling to sixth spot.

+Warner cleared 2.02 in high jump to make up some ground on the field, sitting 60 points out of position after four events.

 Warner won silver behind world record-holder Ashton Eaton of the U.S., two years ago in Beijing, and then won bronze at last summer’s Olympics.